dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 #### No implicit narrowing/widening for numbers
 Unlike Groovy (and probably most JVM languages) there is no implicit narrowing/widening conversion for numbers in Kotlin.
 That is if you have variable of type ``Long`` you cannot assign ``Int`` value to it and vice versa.

 Even thought this might seem strange from C-like languages point of view, this makes perfect sense because ``Int`` and ``Long`` classes are not subtypes of each other.
 The same applies to ``Double`` and ``Float``.

-Even though this is more verbose, I think overall it's a good thing considering how subtle and difficult to find implicit conversion bugs can be.
+Considering how subtle and difficult it can be to find implicit conversion bugs this is probably a good design.
 (In case you were wondering about silent underflow/overflow, it is still there.
 Works the same way as in Java.)

 Groovy: